 Penis pumps can be an attractive option for men with ED for several reasons.
 They are inexpensive with just one up-front cost, non-invasive and they can safely be combined with other treatments, such as ED medication.
 However, they do come with risks and side effects.

-The risk of losing sensation is higher the long you leave the constriction band on for.
-Constrictions bands should be used for a maximum of 30 minutes.
+The risk of losing sensation is higher the longer you leave the constriction band on for.
+Bands should be used for a maximum of 30 minutes.

-Another problem attributed to the constriction band.
+Reduced ejaculation can be another problem attributed to constriction bands.
 Whilst it may reduce the force of ejaculation, it will not have an effect on the intensity or pleasure of an orgasm.

 This can be caused by using the pump for too long, or pumping too hard.
-Repeatedly doing this can actually caused ED.
+Repeatedly doing this can actually cause ED.

 This is usually temporary and will go away after a few days.
 It is more likely to happen the first few times you pump.
 With experience and practice, you are less likely to experience pain or bruising.